MosesSoftEng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 9-divide_and_rule
 Script that prints the result of POWER divided by DIVIDE, followed by a new line.
-    POWER and DIVIDE are environment variables
+    POWER and DIVIDE are environment variables.

+## 10-love_exponent_breath
+Script that displays the result of BREATH to the power LOVE
+    BREATH and LOVE are environment variables
+    The script should display the result, followed by a new line